corrode/corrode.github.io/content/blog/hardening-rust/index.md

 The big picture is that security hardening is about reducing the surface of things that can go wrong.
 Every capability your process holds unnecessarily is a liability and everything your code manages that could be delegated to the OS, init system, or container runtime probably should be.

-## Miri: Detecting Undefined Behavior at Runtime
+## Miri: Detect Unsafe Code Issues

-[`miri`](https://github.com/rust-lang/miri) is an interpreter for Rust's mid-level intermediate representation (MIR) that can detect undefined behavior at runtime.
+[Miri](https://github.com/rust-lang/miri) is an interpreter for Rust's mid-level intermediate representation (MIR) that can detect undefined behavior at runtime.

 It works by executing your Rust code in a special environment that tracks memory accesses, pointer validity, and other low-level details to catch issues that the compiler can't statically guarantee against.